Max Branning: 2006–2021

-Max arrives in Walford in June 2006 to confront his father, Jim Branning (John Bardon), after being estranged for 17 years, but Jim throws him out and Max meets his son Bradley Branning (Charlie Clements), and decides to stay to rebuild their relationship.
-Max's wife Tanya Branning (Jo Joyner) arrives to collect him and a month later, Max, Tanya and their daughters Lauren Branning (Madeline Duggan until June 2010, Jacqueline Jossa thereafter) and Abi Branning (Lorna Fitzgerald) move to Albert Square.
-Tanya learns about Max's affair with Gemma Clewes (Natalie J. Robb), but she gives their marriage one last try.
-As an apology, Max buys 10 Turpin Road for Tanya to open as a beauty parlour and begins spending time with Bradley.
+Max Branning arrives in Walford in June 2006.
+He has come to visit his father Jim (John Bardon) after being estranged for 17 years, but this turns into a confrontation that ends with Jim throwing him out.
+Max then reunites with his son Bradley (Charlie Clements), and decides to stay to rebuild their relationship.

+Eventually Max's wife Tanya (Jo Joyner) soon arrives to collect him.
+A month later the couple, along with their two daughters Lauren (Madeline Duggan) and Abi (Lorna Fitzgerald), move to Albert Square themselves.
+At first Tanya wanted to leave Max due to his extramarital affairs, with the latest being with a woman named Gemma Clewes (Natalie J. Robb), but she reluctantly decided to give their marriage one last try.
+As an apology and to show his commitment, Max buys 10 Turpin Road for Tanya to open as a beauty parlour.

-Max thinks Bradley is too good for his girlfriend, Stacey Slater (Lacey Turner), and when she gets pregnant, he gives Bradley money for an abortion, telling him a baby will ruin his life.
-However, the abortion ends the relationship.
-To hurt Bradley, Stacey makes a move on Max and they have an affair, but Tanya tells Max she is pregnant.
-He tries to save his marriage despite promising Stacey that he will leave Tanya but when Stacey learns of Tanya's pregnancy, Max takes his family to Spain and a few weeks later, tells Bradley they are moving there permanently.
+As his family settle in the square, Max begind spending time with Bradley to repair their father-son relationship.
+He soon meets Bradley's girlfriend, Stacey Slater (Lacey Turner), and thinks he is too good for her.
+When Stacey later gets pregnant with his son's baby, Max gives Bradley money for an abortion and telling him a baby will ruin his life.
+However, the abortion ends the relationship Stacey decides to hurt Bradley by making a move on Max during Christmas 2006; Max and Stacey kiss and the two soon embark on a passionate affair that lasts for several months going into 2007.
+Max's affair with Stacey is briefly halted when Tanya tells Max she is pregnant and he tries to save his marriage, despite promising Stacey that he will leave Tanya.
+But when Stacey learns of Tanya's pregnancy, Max takes his family to Spain and a few weeks later, tells Bradley they are moving there permanently.
 Max returns with his family to find that Stacey and Bradley have reconciled and are now engaged.
 On the night of Bradley and Stacey's wedding, Max kisses Stacey and although she rejects him, Lauren's camcorder captures the kiss on video.
-Soon after, Tanya and Max's son, Oscar Branning, is born.
+Soon after, Tanya and Max's son, Oscar, is born.
 Max and Stacey's affair is revealed at Christmas after Lauren makes a copy of the recording and gives it to Bradley.
-Both couples separate and Tanya files for divorce, but Max interferes with Tanya's romance with Stacey's brother, Sean Slater (Rob Kazinsky), and threatens to expose her as an unfit mother.
+Both couples separate and Bradley disowns his father while Tanya files for divorce, but Max interferes in Tanya's romance with Stacey's brother Sean Slater (Rob Kazinsky) and threatens to discredit her as an unfit mother.
 With Sean's help, Tanya drugs Max and puts him in a coffin before burying him alive in the woods, knowing that a similar thing happened to him when he was 13 years old.
 An attack of conscience prompts Tanya to dig Max up and he decides to leave Walford as he can see how much devastation he had caused.